MachineLP/turing-gan.pytorch/README.md

 - For all the experiments the images shown below are sampled after **100K iterations** of training the Turing GAN on various datasets.
 - All the experiments used [spectral normalization](https://arxiv.org/abs/1802.05957) for 1-Lipschitz contraint enforcement.
 - I trained all of the Turing GANs with both *Jensen-Shannon* and *Wasserstein* divergences.
+- All experiments were performed with same hyper-parameters as devised in paper.

 Using [32-sized Turing GAN](https://github.com/rahulbhalley/turing-gan.pytorch/blob/master/t_sn_gan_32.py) I performed experiments on the following dataset(s):
 - CIFAR-10